“Your tourism kills my neighborhood,” the shiny white paint on the cobblestones read. A few streets away, “Tourists respect or die.”

 Then we stopped back at the apartment where I am staying to drop off my jacket.
 I gave Albert a tour of the small place, and we stepped out onto the balcony which looks out on the hanging clothes and windows of nearby Barceloneta residents.
 I didn’t think to tell him about the Catalan letter.
 Instead, I pointed down the street and started talking about how you can just see the ocean beyond that surf store over there —

 Then we heard a voice from the balcony across from us.
 “Hey, over there, do you mind —” a young woman in a messy bun was calling out to me in English in a low voice.
-“There was a letter that the government said out.
+“There was a letter that the government sent out.
 It said … to people with Airbnbs … be careful.”
 She spoke a little too softly.
 I didn’t know what to say.
 This was not an Airbnb, but let’s face it, I am not so different than a tourist, especially by her standards.
 Albert said something back to her in Catalan and she looked confused, replied to him in Spanish, and when he said something else in Catalan she went back inside.

 She spoke to me again later that night, except this time I was in bed.
 I turned my head to glance out my small window and she was there, trying to get my attention.